seasid3/pands-weekly-tasks/README.md

 This program displays a histogram of a normal distribution of 1000 values with a mean of 5 and a standard deviation of 2.
 Also, the function h(x)=x**3 in the rage 0 to 10 is plotted.
 Both plots are on a single set of axes.
 The image of the plot is saved as the file plottask.png.

 ## *References*
+Please note that ChatGPT links can take several attempts to load.

 Week 1:
 * https://www.datacamp.com/tutorial/python-print-function